“An adventurer alone, a dead man. An adventurer with a party? Unstoppable.”- Dante Featherstorm

 Guildmaster: Guild owner, responsible for determining the overall direction of the guild and for making strategic initiatives and partnerships with the other guilds

-Ordermaster: Leadership position, a guild can have a handful, assist with a particular focus or drive of guild.
+Ordermaster: A Leadership position, a guild can have a handful, assist with a particular focus or drive of the guild.

-Grandmaster: Management position involving oversight and responsibilty over guild's finances.
+Grandmaster: Management position involving oversight and responsibility over the guild's finances.

-Master Hunter: Responsibile for gathering missions and marketing of guild.
+Master Hunter: Responsible for gathering missions and marketing of the guild.

 Master: Senior position, oversees ranks below